loadingio/ldcover/README.md

  * auto-z: update root's z-index automatically. default true.
  * base-z: the minimal z-index of root. default 1000.
    - with auto-z, ldCover keeps track of all cover' z-index and always use larger z-index for newly toggled covers. base-z is then used as a base value for all auto-z covers.
+ * animation: optional space separated class list.
+   - will be added to .inner node when toggling on, and removed when toggling off.
+   - handy for adding customized animation from libraries like transition.css or animate.css.